Ultikynnys/UltiBake/AddonParm.md

 * **Ignore Shape Keys** - When baking objects which utilize shape keys, you might not want to bake the distorted mesh if it is affected by stuff like AO or Decals.

-* **Global File Format** - When baking texture, you might want to specify the texture on a **bake set** basis or you can use the same file format for all **Bake Sets**.
+* **Global File Format** - Specify the texture format on a **Bake Set** basis or you can use the same file format for all **Bake Sets**.

 ![alt text](image-10.png)

-* **Decal Subdivision** - Decals are shrinkwraped around the **low** object, this ensures that the shrinkwrapping works correctly.
+* **Decal Subdivision** - Decals are shrinkwraped around the **Low** object, this ensures that the shrinkwrapping works correctly.
 Some meshes require more subdiv, which can be increased on the value to the right of this tickbox.

-* **Use Global Decal Margin** - Just like with the margin for baking, you can specify how much margin the **decals** have when they are baked to the UV islands on the Low object.
+* **Use Global Decal Margin** - Just like with the margin for baking, you can specify how much margin the **Decals** have when they are baked to the UV islands on the Low object.

-* **Decal Stack Height** - This is the height at which the **decals** are shrinkwrapped to the surface of the low object, depending on the mesh resolution of the decal, this should.
+* **Decal Stack Height** - This is the height at which the **Decals** are shrinkwrapped to the surface of the low object, depending on the mesh resolution of the decal, this should.

-* **Alpha Sensitivity** - This is the value thats responsible for specifying how sharp the border for **decals** that use an alpha mask, keep it as low as possible to reduce border artifacts on **decals**.
+* **Alpha Sensitivity** - This is the value thats responsible for specifying how sharp the border for **Decals** that use an alpha mask, keep it as low as possible to reduce border artifacts on **Decals**.